How wider reading can support academic ability

 The IOE study found that children who read for pleasure made more progress in maths, vocabulary and spelling between the ages of 10 and 16 than those who rarely read.

-The research analysed the behaviour of 6,000 young people and looked at how often children read for pleasure and their test results in maths, vocabulary and spelling at ages five, 10 and 16.
-They discovered that those who read books often at age 10 and more than once a week at age 16, gained higher results in all three tests at age 16 than those who read less regularly.
+The research analysed the behaviour of 6,000 young people, looking at how often children read for pleasure and the relation to their test results in maths, vocabulary and spelling at the ages of five, ten and 16.
+They discovered that those who read books often at age ten, and more than once a week at age 16, gained higher results in all three tests at age 16 than those who read less regularly.

 The research was conducted by Dr Alice Sullivan and Matt Brown.
 Dr Sullivan noted that reading for pleasure had the strongest effect on children's vocabulary development, but the impact on spelling and maths was still significant.
 She said: "It may seem surprising that reading for pleasure would help to improve children's maths scores, but it is likely that strong reading ability will enable children to absorb and understand new information and affect their attainment in all subjects."